Blown flap: Mechanism

 The maximum lift coefficient of a wing can be greatly increased with blowing flow control.
 With mechanical slots, the natural boundary layer limits the boundary layer control pressure to the freestream total head.
 Blowing with a small proportion of engine airflow (internal blown flap) increases the lift.
 Using much higher quantities of gas from the engine exhaust, which increases the effective chord of the flap (the jet flap), produces supercirculation, or forced circulation up to the theoretical potential flow maximum.
 Surpassing this limit requires the addition of direct thrust.

 Development of the general concept continued at NASA in the 1950s and 1960s, leading to simplified systems with similar performance.
 The externally blown flap arranges the engine to blow across the flaps at the rear of the wing.
 Some of the jet exhaust is deflected downward directly by the flap, while additional air travels through the slots in the flap and follows the outer edge due to the Coandă effect.
 The similar upper-surface blowing system arranges the engines over the wing and relies completely on the Coandă effect to redirect the airflow.
 Although not as effective as direct blowing, these "powered lift" systems are nevertheless quite powerful and much simpler to build and maintain.

 A more recent and promising blow-type flow control concept is the counter-flow fluid injection which is able to exert high-authority control to global flows using low energy modifications to key flow regions.
 In this case, the air blow slit is located at the pressure side near the leading edge stagnation point location and the control air-flow is directed tangentially to the surface but with a forward direction.
 During the operation of such a flow control system two different effects are present.
 One effect, boundary layer enhancement, is caused by the increased turbulence levels away from the wall region thus transporting higher-energy outer flow into the wall region.
 In addition to that another effect, the virtual shaping effect, is utilized to aerodynamically thicken the airfoil at high angles of attack.
 Both these effects help to delay or eliminate flow separation.

-In general, blown flaps can improve the maximum lift coefficient of a wing by two to three times.
-Whereas a complex triple-slotted flap system on a Boeing 747 produces a maximum lift coefficient of about 2.45, external blowing (upper surface blowing on a Boeing YC-14) improves this to about 7, and internal blowing (jet flap on Hunting H.126) to 9.
+The Nomad 100 is an experimental uncrewed aerial system (UAS) developed by Lockheed Martin subsidiary Sikorsky and introduced in October 2025.
+It is a Group 3 vertical take-off and landing employing a rotor-blown wing design, intended to combine a helicopter's hover and vertical take-off with the speed, range, and endurance of a winged plane.
+On the ground, it sits on its tail.
+Twin proprotors mounted on the wings enable vertical takeoff, landing, and hover.
+Airborne, it rotates roughly 90 degrees into conventional winged flight.
+Propulsion is hybrid-electric, pairing electric motors for take-off/landing with a diesel engine for cruising.
+The Nomad 100 prototype completed its initial ground and flight test campaign in mid-2026.